 The dental solution to all of these symptoms may lie with one or a combination of the following therapies: orthodontics, palate expansion (with palate expanders or “spreaders”), oral appliances.
 All of these therapies are available from the Sacramento Dentistry Group.
 Both orthodontics and the specific technique of spreading the palate use the body’s own mechanisms to encourage the bones to grow to ideal dimensions.
 We now recognize that this can provide benefits not just for the teeth, but also to ease breathing, both during the day and at night.

 Acting now, instead of later, helps guarantee your child a better life now and in the future.
 If these techniques and diagnoses were available decades ago, many of today’s sleep apnea sufferers would have been treated in childhood.
 With payment and credit plans available to help cover any costs not met by your insurance, our Sacramento dentists want to make sure that your young ones receive the treatment they need.
-Request a free consultation today to improve your child’s future.
-Call 916-538-6900, use our website to make an appointment or stop by the office at 1105 E Street in downtown Sacramento.
+Request a consultation today to improve your child’s future.
+Call 916-538-6900, use the link below to make an appointment or stop by the office at 1105 E Street in downtown Sacramento.